Q-back/MyClineRules/Rules/code_quality.md

 If it makes sense - use TDD to write code.
 Try to cover logic with tests.
 Run tests to ensure everything works.

+## Inspire with current code
+Use existing / surrounding code as reference.